This page provides a range of short briefs on key issues in greyhound racing.

 In September 2021, the Tasmanian Minister for Racing announced an investigation into the state's racing laws.
 This is likely to be a reaction to a string of ongoing issues with Tasracing and the Tasmanian Office of Racing Integrity (ORI).

-After appalling cruelty to greyhounds exposed by activists, this inquiry was established and found extensive regulatory failings in the SA dog racing industry, yet the SA Government gave it another two years to clean up its act.
+After appalling cruelty to greyhounds exposed by activists, this inquiry was established and found extensive regulatory failings in the SA dog racing industry.